Audit criticizes Maryland’s $9 million purchase from South Korean company of coronavirus tests that had to be replaced

 “While there was an expressed urgency to procure the tests,” wrote the state’s legislative auditor, Gregory Hook, “such conditions would not mitigate the need to properly document and comply with State regulations specifically tailored to emergency procurements.”

-Gov. Larry Hogan (R) announced the purchase at a news conference last spring alongside his Korean-born wife, Yumi, who helped acquire the tests.
+Gov. Larry Hogan (R) announced the purchase at a news conference last spring alongside his South Korea-born wife, Yumi, who helped acquire the tests.
 He called it “an exponential, game-changing step forward” in the state’s fight against covid-19.
 But because of the problems, none of the initial tests were used to diagnose patients, and months passed before the replacement tests could be used in significant numbers.
 In the meantime, labs used other available brands of tests.

 A spokesman for Hogan, Mike Ricci, said in an email Friday that the governor had no regrets, “except for the time and tax dollars that have been wasted trying to undermine this international accomplishment.”

-“We could not be more proud of our entire team that has been working around the clock to save lives,” Ricci said, “and of the vital contributions made by the First Lady, as well as the Korean government and LabGenomics, who came to our aid when we needed it.”
+“We could not be more proud of our entire team that has been working around-the-clock to save lives,” Ricci said, “and of the vital contributions made by the First Lady, as well as the Korean government and LabGenomics, who came to our aid when we needed it.”

 The Washington Post reported in November that Hogan and his top health and procurement officials withheld the tests’ flaws from the legislature, state spending authorities and the public, according to a review of public testimony and hundreds of pages of emails and other records.